-The nomenclature used for the survey was the more detailed COICOP-HBS
+The nomenclature used for the survey was the more detailed COICOP-HBS 2003.

-The codification of questions relating to occupation (ISCO), economic activity of the local unit (NACE) and nationality was done by experienced personnel, according to ISCO-88, ISCO-08 (double codification) and NACE rev.2.
+The codification of questions relating to occupation (ISCO), economic activity of the local unit (NACE) and nationality was done by experienced personnel, according to ISCO-08 and NACE rev.2.